The Serpent and the Rope

-Plot Summary
+Plot summary

 This is a semi autobiographical novel.
-It describes Ramaswamy's search and quest for Truth and Self Knowledge.
+It describes Ramaswamy's search and quest for truth and self knowledge.

 Ramaswamy is a kind young man.
 He is somewhat frail because of his tubercular lungs.
 While studying in France, he has married Madeleine, a French woman.
 Now Ramaswamy is looking to finish his thesis on Albigensian heresy and then move back to India.
 In the beginning, Ramaswamy gives hints that his relation with his wife is not going so well.
 Their married life has some concerns about their mutual understanding.
 Their first child, a son, has died just after seven months of its birth.
 Now, his father is on the verge to die.
 For this, he must return to India.

 He returns to India though his wife remains there in France.
 In India, he has a stepmother who has served his father till his death.
 He calls her as 'Little Mother'.
 He and his mother attend rituals and ceremonies.
 They go on a pilgrimage to holy places as part of it.
-Having performed all ceremonial duties of a son, He goes back to France to be with his wife.
+Having performed all ceremonial duties of a son, he goes back to France to be with his wife.

 Ramaswamy is longing to understand himself and his life in a better way especially about his incompleteness within himself.
-During the trip to France, He meets Savithri, a Cambridge student.
+During the trip to France, he meets Savithri, a Cambridge student.
 She is engaged to one of his friends.
 She confesses to him that she is not in love with the man.
 Initially, he considers her to be a modern sort of woman and does not think highly of her.
-Despite this fact, He is not able to keep her away from his thoughts.
-Reaching home, he feels himself to be more distant more his wife than ever.
+Despite this fact, he is not able to keep her away from his thoughts.
+Reaching home, he feels himself to be more distant from his wife than ever.
 At their first dinner together after his return, Madeleine, too realizing a change in him, asks him if she has failed his gods somehow.
 He replies that she has not failed his gods, but she has failed him.
 His mother had given him the toe rings to be bestowed upon Madeleine as blessings.
 But now he feels so distant to her that he cannot give her the gift.
 He realizes that things have gone too far now.
 He no longer sees her as his beloved wife.
 One reason contributing to this situation is his desire for Savithri.
 Eventually his mind becomes so much obsessed with her thoughts that it starts to hurt his married life.
 His relation with his wife becomes even more tense and complicated as his own situation with introduction of Savithri in his life.